Guitar Techniques – 46 Essential Scale Patterns

 One of the best scales to practice when studying guitar scale patterns is the pentatonic scale.

-Whether it’s the minor, major, Dorian, or any variation of the pentatonic scale, patterns can help you learn any 5-note scale in your studies.
+Whether it’s the minor, major, Dorian, or any variation, patterns can help you learn any 5-note scale in your studies.

-As well, because pentatonic scales are often the first scale guitarists learn, it’s easy to get stuck in a rut with these melodic devices in your playing.
+As well, because pentatonic scales are often the first scale guitarists learn, it’s easy to get stuck in a rut with these melodic devices.

-Applying scale patterns to pentatonic scales is a great way to build chops, learn scale fingerings, and bring a breath of fresh air to the most common scale on guitar.
+Applying patterns to pentatonic scales is a great way to build chops, learn fingerings, and bring a breath of fresh air to the most common scale on guitar.

-In this section of the lesson, you’ll learn a series of patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your scale practice.
+In this section of the lesson, you’ll learn a series of patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your practice routine.

 Pentatonic Scale Pattern 1

 The first pentatonic scale pattern runs up three notes from each note in the scale.

 This means that if you think of the pentatonic scale as having five notes, 12345, you’re playing 123, 234, 345, etc.

 Then, as you reach to the top of the scale you reverse the pattern.